Quick Quiz

 Option a – 50%

-Under which Article, the Supreme Court has the power to review its own judgment or order?
+Which Article grants the Supreme Court the power to review its own judgments or orders?

 (a) Article 137